Jungle Kyona: Early career (2015-2017)

+Team Jungle and J.A.N.
+(2017-2019)

-In 2017, Kyona began to pursue several championships.
-On January 29, Kyona unsuccessfully challenged Kay Lee Ray for the ICW Women's Championship.
-On February 23, Kyona challenged Kairi Hojo for the Wonder of Stardom Championship, but was unsuccessful.
-On March 3, Kyona won her first title in her hometown in Nagoya, where she teamed with Matsumoto to defeat Hojo and Yoko Bito to win the Goddesses of Stardom Championship.
-Shortly after winning the title, Kyona and Matsumoto formed a group named "Team Jungle", alongside Kaori Yoneyama and Natsuko Tora.
+Shortly after winning the Goddesses of Stardom Championship, Kyona and Hiroyo Matsumoto formed a group named "Team Jungle", alongside Kaori Yoneyama and Natsuko Tora.
 On June 17, Kyona, along with Matsumoto and Yoneyama, defeated Queen's Quest (AZM, HZK and Shirai) to win the Artist of Stardom Championship.
 The trio held the title until August 13, where they lost the title to HZK, Shirai and Viper.
 On June 21, Kyona and Matsumoto lost the Goddesses of Stardom Championship to Oedo Tai (Hana Kimura and Kagetsu).
 Kyona teamed with Bito to participate in the Tag League and managed to win their way to the finals, where they lost to the team of Bea Priestley and Kelly Klein on November 5.

 In 2018, Team Jungle started to lose their members, as Matsumoto left Stardom by March and Yoneyama had other commitments in multiple wrestling promotions outside of Stardom, Leaving Kyona and Tora the only members of the group.
-After not being picked by any unit in the annual draft, Kyona, along withLeo Onozaki, Ruaka, Tora and Yoneyama formed a unit named "J.A.N.", an acronym for Jungle Assault Nation.
+After not being picked by any unit in the annual draft, Kyona, along with Leo Onozaki, Ruaka, Tora and Yoneyama formed a unit named "J.A.N.", an acronym for Jungle Assault Nation.
 On May 27, Kyona, along with Tora and Yoneyama, defeated Oedo Tai (Hazuki, Kagetsu and Kimura) to win the vacated Artist of Stardom Championship.
 On June 17, Kyona main evented Korakuen Hall where she challenged her former tag team partner Watanabe for the Wonder of Stardom Championship, but was unsuccessful.
+On August 12, Kyona fought to a draw against the debuting Utami Hayashishita, which marked the beginning of a rivalry between the two.
 On September 30, while J.A.N. lost the Artist of Stardom Championship to Stars (Iwatani, Saki Kashima and Tam Nakano) on the afternoon show, Kyona and Tora defeated Iwatani and Kashima to win the Goddesses of Stardom Championship.
+At Mask Fiesta 2018 on October 28, 2018, Kyona, under the ring name Black Jungle Fairy, teamed up with Bear Dog and Night Bear in a loss to Dame de Panko, La Gatita and Mayuchica.
 On November 23, Kyona and Tora lost the Goddesses of Stardom Championship to Watanabe and Utami Hayashishita.